johannes-mueller/devcontainer.el/README.md

 ## Usage

-`devcontainer-mode` provides the following commands:
+`devcontainer` provides the following commands:

 * `devcontianer-mode` – a globally activated minor mode, that you can just have always activated.